bentasker/snippets_cli/README.md

 ### General

-    [Num] - Jump to the specified CCtrl ID (e.g. 4) now - Show any changes scheduled between 6 hours ago and 48 hours in the future (essentially a list of ongoing or planned changes) list - List all changes in the system
+    [Num] - Jump to the specified Snippet ID (e.g. 4) list - List all snippets in the system

-### Issue View
+### Snippet View

-    [Num] - Display the named change
+    [Snippet ID] - Display the specified snippet snippet [Num] - Display the specified snippet
-    issue [Num] - Display the named change comment - After viewing an issue, typing comment will allow a comment to be added

 ### Search

-    search [search phrase] - Search globally for any change with the phrase in title, description or change references search [search phrase] change - Search for any issues with [search phrase] in Change References (exact phrase only) search [search phrase] host - Search for any issues with [search phrase] in affected hostnames
+    search [search phrase] - Search globally for any snippet with the phrase in title search [search phrase] lang [language] - Filter search results to only include specified language

 ### Cache Interaction